boyetece/infrastructure/docker-compose/kavita/ReadMe.md

 # Preparing for Kavita Infrastructure #

 Infrastructure for this project must need to set up due to Cloudflare's non-support for non-standard port assigned to Kavita Server port 5000.
-In this setup, we need Nginx to do a reverse proxy for Kavita on port 5000, exposing Nginx port 80 for Kavita.
-With this, we can point our DNS Cloudflare record to the Linode instance with standard port 80.
+In this setup, we need nginx to do a reverse proxy for Kavita on port 5000, exposing nginx port 80 for Kavita.
+With this, we can point our DNS Cloudflare record to the VPS instance with standard port 80.

-Kavita Server will be installed as a Docker Container and Nginx would run on the localhost itself.
-With will install the Nginx first then we will continue installing Kavita Server in our part 2 documentation.
+Kavita Server will be installed as a Docker Container and nginx would run on the localhost itself.
+With will install the nginx first then we will continue installing Kavita Server in our part 2 documentation.

 ```
 ~$ sudo apt update
 ~$ sudo install nginx -y
 ```
-After this install, try browsing it using wwww.thukee.com.
+After this install, try browsing it using wwww.YOURWEBSITE.com.
 It should display the default Nginx webpage.
-Go to the Nginx configuration file and edit it.
+Go to the nginx configuration file and edit it.

 ```
 ~$ cd /etc/nginx/config.d